 If none of the methods above are working for you, then you may have to start making more money if you want to pay down your student loan debt faster.
 Making extra money may sound like a daunting task, but it is totally possible for everyone.

 In fact, it would really surprise me if you couldn’t make an extra $150 every month.
 That is $1,800 you could use to pay back your student loans with, you just have to put in the time.
 So, what are some of the best ways to make more money?

 13. Sell Your Stuff

 You likely have plenty of stuff just hanging around your home.
 We are all guilty of letting things come into our homes and stay there.
 The clutter might be annoying, but mostly it is the money we spent needlessly staring us in the face.

 You can get some of that money back!
 Just sell the stuff.
 You can stick to small things like books, kitchenware, and furniture.
 But, it is possible to sell bigger items like your car, too.

-Selling things may difficult for you.
-I understand, it is a good feeling to have nice things.
+Selling things may be difficult for you.
+I understand it is a good feeling to have nice things.
 However, you will need to make a hard choice.
 Will you continue to have nice things, or will you sell them and get out of debt?